 Canada, Italy, the Netherlands, the United Kingdom, and Germany are some countries with minimal requirements for purchasing a compound bow.
 You will only need a permit to buy a compound bow if it launches a projectile more than the required speed.

 It is because these types of compound bows are not firearms by law.
 For example, according to the Criminal Code of Canada, you can buy a compound bow that launches a projectile velocity not exceeding 500 feet per second or 152.4 m/s by 18.
-Therefore, you do not need a license or a permit to purchase this compound bow.
+Therefore, you do not need a license or a permit to purchase that compound bow.

 In countries that are less strict with purchasing a compound bow, you can easily walk out of your local archery store on the same day without the burden of registration, permit, or license.